remnrem/luna-doc/docs/ref/canonical.md

 canon <<- canon1 canon2 canon3
 ```
 where we expect `canon1`, `canon2` and `canon3` to have been defined by previous rules.
 In
 this case, Luna will relabel the channels as `canon`.
-If more than one or these exists in
+If more than one of these exists in
 a given EDF, then would be relabelled following Luna's standard approach to making channel labels
 unique (i.e. adding `.1`, `.2` etc):  i.e. `canon`, `canon.1` and `canon.2`.